 “But that’s not what our industry needs.
 Our industry needs the world to be vaccinated.
 Our industry needs international travel to start happening again.
 It needs a lot more than just the community that we live in, in order for us to get back to being truly successful.
 And that’s not going to happen in 2021.
 We’re going to get communities vaccinated, really organized States and provinces are going to get there together.
 We’re going to get those residents done, but is that going to bring back what our industry needs to meaningfully go back to work?
 I think there’s still a long, long, hard road.
 And the decisions that are made about vaccines are going to be really, really important”.

 As Nick puts it, we’re at a point of “disruption, adaptation at gunpoint.
 I think that technology is going to jump off the other members of the events industry and take the front row seat for a while.
 Be the innovators, because there just needs to be new tools in order to navigate this.
 And I think that once that’s done, the implementers will probably come in and find their place in it.
 But right now, everyone’s following the platforms”.

 “I think that 2021 is going to bring a lot of opportunities to do good.
 And I think that our industry is going to be in a really great position to facilitate some of that.
-This NFL thing is one example of how we can take the problem of ok, we don’t want to fill our stands with the unwashed masses, and there’s going to be people out there that have the vaccine that need to be thanked.
+This NFL thing is one example of how we can take the problem of ok, we don’t want to fill our stands with the unwashed masses, and there are going to be people out there that have the COVID-19 vaccine that need to be thanked.
 And, and that is great.
-I think that that is a big scale, but even thinking about that in my own world and the events that we’ll do in 2021, it makes me think about how we can transform some of what we’re doing into a little bit more good and a little less, a little less greed”, Dustin concludes.
+I think that that is a big scale, but even thinking about that in my own world and the events that we’ll do in 2021, it makes me think about how we can transform some of what we’re doing into a little bit more good and a little less greed”, Dustin concludes.